INHerit-SG: Incremental Hierarchical Semantic Scene Graphs with RAG-Style Retrieval: Abstract

 \section{Abstract}

-Driven by advancements in foundation models, semantic scene graphs have emerged as a prominent paradigm for high-level 3D environmental abstraction in robot navigation.
-However, existing approaches are fundamentally misaligned with the needs of embodied tasks.
-As they rely on either offline batch processing or implicit feature embeddings, the maps can hardly support interpretable human-intent reasoning in complex environments.
-To address these limitations, we present INHerit-SG.
-We redefine the map as a structured, RAG-ready knowledge base where natural-language descriptions are introduced as explicit semantic anchors to better align with human intent.
-An asynchronous dual-process architecture, together with a Floor-Room-Area-Object hierarchy, decouples geometric segmentation from time-consuming semantic reasoning.
-An event-triggered map update mechanism reorganizes the graph only when meaningful semantic events occur.
-This strategy enables our graph to maintain long-term consistency with relatively low computational overhead.
-For retrieval, we deploy multi-role Large Language Models (LLMs) to decompose queries into atomic constraints and handle logical negations, and employ a hard-to-soft filtering strategy to ensure robust reasoning.
-This explicit interpretability improves the success rate and reliability of complex retrievals, enabling the system to adapt to a broader spectrum of human interaction tasks.
-We evaluate INHerit-SG on a newly constructed dataset, HM3DSem-SQR, and in real-world environments.
-Experiments demonstrate that our system achieves state-of-the-art performance on complex queries, and reveal its scalability for downstream navigation tasks.
+Driven by recent advancements in foundation models, semantic scene graphs have emerged as a promising paradigm for high-level 3D environmental abstraction in robot navigation.
+However, existing frameworks struggle to successfully handle complex embodied queries while ensuring continuous semantic graph construction.
+To address these limitations, we present INHerit-SG, an asynchronous dual-stream architecture that systematically structures the 3D environment into a RAG-ready knowledge base.
+Specifically, our framework integrates comprehensive node representations, an event-triggered asynchronous update scheme, and a structured retrieval mechanism.
+While geometric segmentation is decoupled from semantic reasoning to maintain mapping efficiency, the semantic nodes also store natural language summaries to support text-based retrieval.
+Furthermore, we propose an interpretable retrieval pipeline that couples the reasoning capabilities of multi-role LLMs with the topological structure of the scene graph, followed by a visual verification process to mitigate false positives.
+We evaluate INHerit-SG on a newly constructed benchmark for complex embodied semantic query retrieval, HM3DSem-SQR, and in real-world environments.
+Experiments demonstrate that our system achieves state-of-the-art performance on complex queries, especially for those involving negations and chained spatial constraints.
 Project Page: \url{https://fangyuktung.github.io/INHeritSG.github.io/}